I am riding in memory of Margaret A. Goodhue (Peg) 1952-2011

 Some people want a new house…a new car…a new mobile phone…to lose weight…but people battling cancer want just one thing…to win the battle.
 Peg wanted to win her battle for our grandchildren Anna, Jake, and Zoran.
 She wanted to win her battle for our children David and Dawn.
 I believe most of all, she wanted to win the battle for me.
 Her body was weak but she fought with the heart of a tiger, but even tigers do not always win their battles; Peg lost hers on March 26, 2011.

-I am doing this in memory of my dear wife, Peg, who lost her battle with Lung Cancer and:
+I am doing this in memory of my dear wife, Peg and my friend Diane who was such an inspiration to so many.

 - to honor too many friends and loved ones lost to cancer